rafaeldias/swf-reader/README.md

 ## Running test

-To run the test, invoke the following command :
+To run the test invoke the following command within the repo directory :

 ```sh
 $ npm test